8 reasons to visit the UK and Ireland

 In Ireland, the art of telling stories isn’t limited to the page.
 There is a long tradition of settling into a snug pub with a pint and listening to a raconteur spin tales, ranging from bawdy to touching to tragic.
 They even have a word for a skilled storyteller: seanchaí.

 Ray O’Sullivan is a fifth-generation seanchaí and listening to him is like a trip back to an era before television or even radio, when people only heard stories in person.
-A matchmaker by day, he cuts a striking figure with his grey sideburns, waistcoat and top hat.
+A matchmaker by day, he cuts a striking figure with his gray sideburns, waistcoat and top hat.
 His warm voice and amiable smile made me feel immediately welcome as he got to know my small group.

 Once we all had our drinks, Ray regaled us with stories that he insisted were, ‘pure true, though some of them never really happened.’
 We learned about the unlikely exploits of Old Ignatius, a lovable granddad, and Garda William Finbarr Feeley, Ireland’s alternative to James Bond.